exakat/exakat/docs/Rules.rst

 ####################

 Avoid using classes as typehint : always use interfaces.
 This way, different classes, or versions of classes may be passed as argument.
+The typehint is not linked to an implementation, but to signatures.

 .. code-block:: php